Make Your

 • Menu featuring steak (12 oz. serving for adults, 6 oz. for children), coleslaw, potato salad, baked beans, chuck wagon corn, corn muffins, watermelon, fruit crisp, and assorted beverages.
 Vegetarian meals can be accommodated with advance notice.

-• Duration of entire adventure is approximately 2-1/2 to 5 hours depending on choice of horseback ride or wagon ride.
+• Duration of entire adventure is approximately 2-1/2 to 5 hours depending on choice of horseback ride, stagecoach, or wagon ride.

 • Since the cookout takes place in the evening, this can be a perfect time to watch wildlife in the Roosevelt area.